UPDATE: The race is cancelled for 2021 due to COVID-19.

 There are no drop bags for the 25k race.
 There is one drop bag for the 50k and that will be located at the Pine and Cedar aid station (~16.3 miles).
 Please be mindful of how big your drop bags are.

 Take I-5 to Bellingham to Exit 250 (WA-11 S/OLD FAIRHAVEN PKWY), head West onto WA-11/OLD FAIRHAVEN PKWY.
 Continue to follow WA-11 for 1.3 miles.
 Turn LEFT onto WA-11/12TH ST. Continue to follow WA-11 for 5.3 miles.
 The Clayton Beach parking lot will be on the left hand side of Chuckanut Drive.

-A Washington State Discover Pass is required to park in the Clayton Beach parking lot or anywhere else in Larrabee State Park.
+A Washington State Discover Pass is required to park in the Lost Lake Trailhead parking lot or anywhere else in Larrabee State Park.
 You can buy a pass at the park on the morning of the race or you can purchase one online.
 A one-day pass is $10 and an annual pass is $30.
 Passes can be purchased from the state website or at vendors where state fishing and hunting licenses are sold.
 Passes should also be available on race morning.

 The Skagit (Bow)

 Days Inn (Bellingham)

 Holiday Inn Express (Burlington)